codingMustache/codingMustache/README.md

 ## Joke of the Day

-My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+I used to hate facial hair, but then it grew on me.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. FM-7
+ 1. Session
- 2. MSX
+ 2. Transport
- 3. Xmillennium
+ 3. Data link
- 4. PC-9801
+ 4. Network

 <details>
   <summary>Answer</summary>
-  FM-7
+  Transport
 </details>